Drinking water

 Dr. B. Kanagasabapathy

-Water is the only drink free from calories where other sweetened drinks are rich in sugar and calories.
+Water is the only drink that is free from calories while other sweetened drinks are rich in sugar and calories.
 These sugar and calories are the primary reason for cavity and other problems such as weight gain.
 Some studies have proven drinking more water helps in reducing weight.
-Drink more water for a healthy smile.

-When you don’t drink water, your mouth will be easily dried.
-Saliva helps in washing leftover food and swallowing the food easily.
-It consists of calcium, phosphate, and fluoride.
+When you don’t drink water, your mouth can easily become dry.
+Saliva hydrates your mouth.
+It helps in washing leftover food and swallowing the food easily.
+It also contains calcium, phosphate, and fluoride.

 Water mixed with fluoride is a real cavity fighter.
 This is the easiest and most useful way to prevent you from cavities.
 When fluoride is added to water in an adequate amount, it strengthens the teeth.
 We can get fluoride water in local tap water easily.
-Fluorides wash away plaque bacteria and sugar substances easily.
-It is a natural component responsible to prevent tooth decay.
+Fluoride washes away plaque bacteria and sugar substances easily.
+It is a natural component that prevents tooth decay.

 Consuming sports drinks, juice, or soda may be good for your energy, but unwanted sugar is left behind your teeth.
 The bacteria that causes a cavity in your mouth like to eat sugar.
 They later produce an acid that erodes enamel (the outer shell of teeth).